MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaOnPremisePublishingProfileConnector.md

         - `[PreAuthorizedApplications <IMicrosoftGraphPreAuthorizedApplication[]>]`: Lists the client applications that are pre-authorized with the specified delegated permissions to access this application's APIs.
 Users are not required to consent to any pre-authorized application (for the permissions specified).
 However, any additional permissions not listed in preAuthorizedApplications (requested through incremental consent for example) will require user consent.
           - `[AppId <String>]`: The unique identifier for the client application.
           - `[PermissionIds <String[]>]`: The unique identifier for the scopes the client application is granted.
         - `[RequestedAccessTokenVersion <Int32?>]`: Specifies the access token version expected by this resource.
 This changes the version and format of the JWT produced independent of the endpoint or client used to request the access token.
 The endpoint used, v1.0 or v2.0, is chosen by the client and only impacts the version of id_tokens.
 Resources need to explicitly configure requestedAccessTokenVersion to indicate the supported access token format.
 Possible values for requestedAccessTokenVersion are 1, 2, or null.
 If the value is null, this defaults to 1, which corresponds to the v1.0 endpoint.
-If signInAudience on the application is configured as AzureADandPersonalMicrosoftAccount, the value for this property must be 2
+If signInAudience on the application is configured as AzureADandPersonalMicrosoftAccount or PersonalMicrosoftAccount, the value for this property must be 2.
       - `[AppId <String>]`: The unique identifier for the application that is assigned by Azure AD.
 Not nullable.
 Read-only.
 Supports $filter (eq).
       - `[AppManagementPolicies <IMicrosoftGraphAppManagementPolicy[]>]`: The appManagementPolicy applied to this application.
         - `[Description <String>]`: Description for this policy.
 Required.